PilzAdam/MiniTest/mods/minitest/README.txt

-Minetest 0.4 mod: default
+Minetest 0.4 mod: minitest
 ==========================

 License of source code:
 -----------------------
-Copyright (C) 2011-2012 celeron55, Perttu Ahola <celeron55@gmail.com>
+Copyright (C) 2011-2012 PilzAdam; original author celeron55, Perttu Ahola <celeron55@gmail.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by